slowernews/hamster-system/README.md

 ####Notes:

 - non-actionable items are called *notes*.
-To simplify and optimize your workflow, they are managed in one major Evernote notebook (and not inside local project folders).
+To simplify and optimize your workflow, notes are managed in one major Evernote notebook (and not inside local project folders).

 - name your notes using project folders notation: